isomerpages/nlb-biblioasia/_oct-2021/carving-cultural-imprints-the-huian-in-singapore.md

 Alighting from his car on 31 March 1922 to the backdrop of curious onlookers at the Esplanade (now Padang) and a guard of honour consisting of 100 former servicemen, the Prince of Wales (later King Edward VIII) inspected this ceremonial guard before making his way to the foot of the war memorial, which was erected to honour 124 men from Singapore who had died in action in Europe during World War I. Delivering a speech extolling the virtues of bravery and sacrifice displayed by those men being commemorated, he proceeded to push a small button on the dais.
 With that action, a large Union Jack, fully draped over the structure, pulled away to reveal the new Cenotaph.[^15]

+<div style="background-color: white;">Unveiling of the Cenotaph on 31 March 1922, officiated by the Prince of Wales.
+It was erected to honour 124 men from Singapore who had died in action in Europe during World War I. The contractor who built it is Soh Mah Eng. <i>Courtesy of National Archives of Singapore.</i></div>

 Following a short dedication by the Bishop of Singapore and the sounding of the last post and reveille, the prince, accompanied by Governor of the Straits Settlements Laurence Guillemard, greeted the invited dignitaries, which included the monument’s lauded architect Denis Santry of architectural firm Swan & Maclaren.
 Among that gathered company of Singapore’s building fraternity was Soh Mah Eng (苏马英), the contractor for the monument.
 The prince cordially shook his hand and even offered a few words of gratitude.[^16] It was fitting recognition for this Hui’an native who had migrated to Singapore some 20 years earlier and subsequently through his company, Chin Hup Heng & Co., became a pioneer in the island’s infrastructure development.

 Modelled after the Whitehall Cenotaph in London, the 18-metre-tall Singapore Cenotaph, raised on a plinth, would be entirely constructed of local granite.
 Bronze tablets inscribed with the names of the fallen adorn its face.[^17] Given its national significance, the quality of its finish was expected to be of the highest standard.
 The British colonial government, well aware of Hui’an’s reputation with stone and already familiar with Soh’s earlier work on Anderson Bridge, appointed him as the builder to undertake the main building works.